Would Turkish schools in Germany increase Erdogan's influence abroad? | DW | 10.01.2020

 Horror scenarios

-Since 2016's failed coup attempt against his premiership, President Erdogan has purged civil society of dissenters and stands accused of eroding democratic norms in a nation once seen as the region's most progressive.
+Since 2016's failed coup attempt against his premiership, the Turkish president has purged civil society of dissenters and stands accused of eroding democratic norms in a nation once seen as the region's most progressive.

 Read more: Opinion: The sultan's power is dwindling